tigerros/ruci/README.md

 See the examples for a demo on how to send and receive messages.

 ## Comparison
 There's two other crates that I'm aware of which serve a similar purpose.
-Here's a small comparison but keep in mind I haven't looked extensively.
+Here's a shallow comparison but keep in mind **I haven't looked extensively and I am not an expert**.

 - [`vampirc-uci`](https://crates.io/crates/vampirc-uci):
   - Doesn't use shakmaty, which AFAIK is the go-to chess crate now.